Anatomy of the SBA EIDL Loan Program Failure

 No. ‘Bailout’ is the wrong word.
 Bailouts may excuse bad decisions.
 This fixes bad design.
 These loans were issued during a national emergency, after shutdown orders.
 A more accurate term is emergency program repair.

-Because the market didn’t cause this.
-The emergency did.
+This wasn’t a business mistake.
+This was an emergency shutdown.
+You can’t tell small businesses to just deal with it.
 When the rules change overnight, the cleanup can’t be left to chance.
 That wasn’t the case for the tens of billions of dollars in direct assistance to U.S. farmers, billions to airlines, and over $80 billion to the auto industry.
 During the 2008 financial crisis, Congress authorized $700 billion through the Troubled Asset Relief Program to prevent systemic failure.
 In 2020, the CARES Act deployed more than $2 trillion in emergency spending to stabilize the economy.
 In each case, policymakers concluded that intervention was less costly than collapse.

+They didn’t sign because they studied the paperwork.
+They signed because their doors were about to close.
+They were grabbing driftwood to keep lights on, not negotiating a contract.
 These loans occurred during chaos.
 Businesses were closing overnight.
-Speed mattered more than fine print.
+Speed in providing immediate liquidity mattered more than the fine print.
 It was like clinging to the only piece of driftwood in a storm.
 There was no time to debate long-term consequences.
 Millions of businesses grabbed the only lifeline available to survive.
 The result is not a relief program.
 It is a slow-motion credit trap that will outlive most of the firms it was meant to sustain.

-Yes.
-But when defaults stack up across an entire program, that’s not bad luck.
-That’s stress in the design.
+Defaults at this scale are historic.
+When the numbers are this big, it’s not a borrower problem.
+It’s proof that the program, hastily built to move money quickly during a shutdown, failed.
 The numbers are staggering and unlike any other lending program.
 The SBA reported that about 1.3 million EIDL loans are in default, in liquidation, or have been charged off.
 Proof that the math didn’t work.

+Because when failure costs more than fixing it, you fix it as done previously.
+That’s not a bailout, it’s a cleanup.
+And waiting only makes the mess more expensive.
 Because governments step in when the cost of failure exceeds the cost of repair.
 That’s not radical.
 That’s standard crisis cleanup.
 Stability matters at every level.
 There is a clear precedent for federal relief when the cost of collapse exceeds the cost of intervention.
 The U.S. has approved tens of billions for farmers, billions for airlines, over $80 billion for automakers, $700 billion through TARP in 2008, and more than $2 trillion under the CARES Act in 2020.
 In every case, policymakers concluded that prevention was cheaper than failure.
-The U.S. has even backed roughly $20 billion to support Argentina.
+The U.S. has even provided roughly $20 billion in support for Argentina.
+Now, $700 billion is being discussed for Greenland, a place not for sale, while millions of small businesses hear silence on SBA EIDL relief.

 Because I’m reading the stories every day, and they’re heartbreaking.
 Families who did everything right.
 Parents who held their businesses together through the shutdowns, only to lose everything later when the debt caught up.
 Kids watching their parents’ life’s work disappear.
 Communities are losing the small businesses that anchored Main Street.
 I engaged for the same reason I did with the credit card case.
 I saw something that didn’t add up, and the damage it was causing to real people.
 When you see a system hurting people who acted in good faith, you don’t look away.
 You speak up.
 The math shows the problem.
 The stories show the damage.
 It always takes one person, one voice, to raise the spotlight and fix things.

-Hum.
+I’ve spent decades watching how financial systems affect small businesses.
+I’ve seen what happens when design flaws are ignored too long.
+I’m raising this now because I’m hearing the impact every day.
+I read the stories, and they show how this is affecting real families and small businesses.
 How many people do you know who took on the banks and credit card associations and won $5.54 billion for millions of merchants?
-I’ve spent decades watching how financial systems affect small businesses.
 I’ve seen what happens when design flaws are ignored too long.
 This follows the same pattern.
 This isn’t about one company speaking up in support of those in distress, but about all those affected and sharing their stories.

 Because speed mattered more than modeling in 2020.
+The economy was in free fall, and speed beat spreadsheets.
 The goal was to stop a free-fall.
 Long-term survivability wasn’t fully tested against real small-business data.
 That’s understandable in an emergency.
 What’s not understandable is ignoring the results once the data is in.

 More closures.
 More families lose everything after surviving the shutdowns.
 More empty storefronts.
 Lost tax revenues.
 Less local hiring.
 Less community stability.
 And the longer this drags on, the harder it becomes to fix.

-Because small businesses aren’t abstract.
-They’re where people work, where kids get their first job, and where communities gather.
+Because small businesses aren’t just owners.
+They’re jobs, first paychecks, and places communities rely on.
 When small businesses disappear, everyone feels it.
-When Main Street hurts, everyone feels it.
 Emergency pandemic loans helped businesses survive shutdowns, but their long-term design now clashes with the realities of small-business economics, with real human consequences.

 Yes.
-He is committed to transparency and bringing this issue into the spotlight, just as he did with the banking class-action lawsuit he led.
+He is committed to bringing this issue into the spotlight, just as he did with the banking class-action lawsuit he led.
 He can be reached through the contact page at ScanMyPhotos.com.